Checkmarx/kics/docs/configuration-file.md

 output-path: "results.json"
 ```

-> 📝 flags that can receive multiple values can be either provided as a comma separated string or an array as in the example above
+> 📝 &nbsp; flags that can receive multiple values can be either provided as a comma separated string or an array as in the example above

 ---